onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He is given to drink
 > For we were all baptized byc one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink. - **1 Corinthians 12:13**

+#### He writes on the heart
+> You show that you are a letter from Christ, the result of our ministry, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts. - **2 Corinthians 3:3**
 #### Holy Spirit on people
 > I will put my Spirit on him - **Matthew 12:18**
 > ... he(John) saw the Spirit of God descending like a dove and alighting on him(Jesus). - **Matthew 3:16**